mikasip/AICleaningRobot/README.md

 # AICleaningRobot

 Deep Q-Learning driven virtual cleaning robot agent.
+More information in Cleaning Robot Assignment.pdf (file in repo).

 # How to run?